Updated on December 14th, 2025 Posted In: Garden Trends & Design

 sedum 'Matrona'

-Sedum ‘Matrona’ at Hyde Hall, halfway between its late summer ruby red and winter dark brown.
+Hylotelephium (formerly sedum) ‘Matrona’ at Hyde Hall, halfway between its late summer ruby red and winter dark brown.

-It’s also a ‘a winner for a long season of colour.
+It’s also ‘a winner for a long season of colour.
 It starts as a rich red and fades to a dark brown, while remaining very structural. ‘

-Some plants hold their shape and flower or seed heads over the winter.
-They add good summer colour, then fade to brown.
 These include symphotricum (formerly aster), phlomis russeliana and echinacea.
 Andrew recommends Echinacea ‘Pallida’ (pale purple coneflower) as a more unusual version, which looks delicate but is actually tougher than some other cultivars.

 Symphotricum - pretty in late summer and early autumn